Huainan biota

 The Huainan biota is a collection of macroscopic organisms discovered in the early 1980s in the Precambrian deposits of China (Huainan City, Anhui Province), that represent a transitional period in evolution.
+Research on the fossils continues to reveal new and significant information.

 Discovery and age

 Huainan biota organisms were discovered by Wang Guixiang and Sun Weiguo in the 1980s in Precambrian rock formations near Huainan City.
 The organisms date back to 840-740 million years ago (Ma).
-This falls into to the Tonian period, which marks a transitional phase in Earth's history where life began evolving from tiny micro-organisms to larger organisms.
+This falls into the Tonian period, which marks a transitional phase in Earth's history where life began evolving from tiny micro-organisms to larger organisms.

 Geologic setting

 In the Huainan area, the Neoproterozoic rock layers are classified in three main groups; the Huainan Group, Feishui Group, and the Fengtai Formation.
 They each represent a different sedimentary cycle.
 The Huainan group is made up of siliciclastic rocks like sandstone and shale.
-The Feishui group consists of carbonate rocks, like limestone and dolomite, and includes fossil-bearing formations, such as the Jiuliqiao Formation, where the Huainan Biota was found.
+The Feishui group consists of carbonate rocks, such as limestone and dolomite, and includes fossil-bearing formations, such as the Jiuliqiao Formation, where the Huainan Biota was found.
 The Fengtai Formation is composed of glacial deposits of diamictites.